nhunt3/backend-take-home/README.md

 4. exit to quit the REPL

 ## My notes
-Everything is functionally complete...but
+Everything is functionally complete but didn't quite have enough time to do a couple things:
-- I am logging with async fs writes, not streams (yet)
+- I am logging with async fs writes, not streams
-- I haven't written unit tests (yet)
+- I haven't written unit tests
-- I'm busy the first half of this week but hopefully will have time to slide these 2 things in later this week.

 This at-home coding challenge is an opportunity for you to write some clean code that shows us how you use data structures to solve algorithmic problems.